phunanon/Insitux/README.md

 If you have Visual Studio Code, install the syntax highlighter!
 $ code --install-extension insitux.insitux-syntax
 ```

+- If present, `.repl.ix` will be automatically executed whenever `ix` runs
+- Example of `--` switch: `ix -e "%" -- hi` prints `hi`
+- The REPL will remember previous REPL results, available as % through to %7

 ### `ix` environment operations

 The Node Insitux REPL/environment has operations in addition to pure Insitux.